 The living room is an excellent place to add potted plants.
-Grouped together, plants can add dimension and color to your room.
+Grouped together, plants can add dimension and color to your room, as well as a colorful, rustic ambiance.
 To make a statement, gather together plants that are in various shades of green, different textures, and different heights.
 Be sure to place some plants on tall stands, as well as on the floor.
 Potted plants look great on a window sill too.

 If you do not have a green thumb, no problem.
 Artificial plants are incredibly life-like and will do the job.
 Another way to add in some green is to pick fabrics with leaf motifs.
 Scatter pillows with leaf designs on them across couches and chairs for some instant nature.

 Rustic design style does make use of metal, but that doesn’t mean your fixtures should look dated.
 To refresh and keep current, consider upgrading your light fixtures.
 Instead of using black wrought iron metal lamps, choose ones that are made from updated steel.
 This will give your room a minimalist feel, while still maintaining a rustic vibe.

 Adding a rug to your rustic living room can serve many purposes.
 At its most basic, a carpet will provide warmth and comfort for your feet.
 However, in a rustic living room, a rug has the power to add a splash of color to a neutral palette.

 A beautiful natural fiber rug in a vibrant color will go a long way towards up-leveling your living room.
 For an even more significant impact, layer a smaller rug on top in a coordinating color.

 Once you have your carpets selected, think about grouping your coffee table and chairs around it.
 Place your coffee table in the middle of the smaller rug.
 Then place your sofa and chairs around the perimeter.
 This gives you an intimate seating arrangement to converse with your guests.